We Make Noise Not Clothes: A Look at Undercover

 While the street-savvy Urahara set provided a steady flow of business, the burgeoning designer felt constrained and wanted to experiment with clothing in the same way his idols had.
 Inspired by famous producer and musician Yuyu Uchida—notorious for being just as likely to promote a concert as he was to play a full set—Takahashi felt the need to step out on stage and decided to present his first full-fledged collection.
-On April 18, 1994, at The Garage at Daikayama, Undercover held their first runway show as part of Tokyo Fashion Week.
+On April 18, 1994, at The Garage at Daikayama, Undercover held its first runway show as part of Tokyo Fashion Week.

 While the show format was successful, Takahashi has been prone to step away from the runway and present wildly imaginative presentations.
-For S/S 1996, for instance, Takahashi sought out the help of celebrated special effects artist Screaming Mad George, most widely known for his work on the Nightmare on Elm Street series.
+For Spring/Summer 1996, for instance, Takahashi sought out the help of celebrated special effects artist Screaming Mad George, most widely known for his work on the Nightmare on Elm Street series.
 Aptly titled “Under The Cover,” the collection featured grotesque ghouls and Freddy Kruger-esque monsters wearing fitted topcoats and military jackets with a repeating digital skull motif.
 While other designers would feel satisfied with a collection of photos, Takahashi did not.
 He created an art book accompanied with a “blister pack” consisting of a behind-the-scenes VHS tape, T-shirt and stage blood in order to document his collaborative effort.

 The ability to seamlessly transition from fashion to conceptual art and toys is key to the success of Undercover.
 Takahashi refers to his mind as a filing cabinet, which he continues to store folders in.
 While the cabinets continue to grow, older folders never disappear.
 During his spare time, the designer peruses folders as disparate as action figures and ’60s German alternative rock.
 While they aren’t necessarily connected, they are by no means mutually exclusive.
 Thus is the magic of Undercover.
 Takahashi’s work is just as relevant to anime fiends as it is to Joy Division die-hards.

 Following the introduction of menswear, Takahashi continued to show and present in Tokyo.
 By 2003, Takahashi’s former role model, Rei Kawakubo, was his new champion, telling everyone—including influential fashion critic Suzy Menkes—about Undercover.
 With mounting press and international buzz, the label made the move to Paris.
-The now legendary S/S 2003 “Scab” was not only a highlight of Paris Fashion Week, but it firmly placed Undercover on the radar of international buyers and press.
+The now legendary Spring/Summer 2003 “Scab” collection was not only a highlight of Paris Fashion Week, but firmly placed Undercover on the radar of international buyers and press.
 While Takahashi had already attained cult-status in Japan, he was still relatively unknown abroad.
 After “Scab,” there wasn’t a single fashion editor in Paris who didn’t know his name.

 The collection was the first to present Takahashi’s now iconic—and highly imitated—slash and burn style.
 Presented at the Union Central des Arts Decoritifs, the show revisited the idea of “ethnic garb.”
 Takahashi attempted to add decorative tribal elements to basic pieces through layering nearly endless strips of fabric into multiple patchwork layers.
 While the clothing began intact, Takahashi, after creating the silhouette, would painstakingly rip, destroy and rework every garment by hand.
 The frayed hems and hanging strings made each piece feel both incomplete and one-of-a-kind.
 Takahashi showed slip dresses with trailing patterned tassels, reworked patchwork jackets, and patchwork denim that have become sacred to many a Grailed user.
 Meant to embody the punk spirit, the show’s finale featured a series of models in neon-colored Burkas in order to evoke clothing as spiritual as it was renegade.

 Each season Takahashi returned to the Parisian catwalk, he was keenly aware of critical reception and subsequent collections were a response to comments both negative and positive.
 This process has not only curried favor with critics—Menkes believes he has never had a bad season—but helped Takahashi evolve as a designer.
-Moving away from individual experiments with felt towards much more complex undertakings such as A/W 2013’s mind-blowing “Anatomicouture” in which he created a white dress entirely from men’s button-up shirt collars.
+Moving away from individual experiments with felt towards much more complex undertakings such as Fall/Winter 2013’s mind-blowing “Anatomicouture” in which he created a white dress entirely from men’s button-up shirt collars.

 Takahashi’s first men’s-only runway show, “Less But Better,” was a reference to industrial designer Dieter Rams, whose famous mantra informed the simple and modern designs.
 Takahashi presented a series of reflective rain jackets, beige coats, gray slacks and simple graphic tees representing perhaps his most polished collection to date.
 Apart from the minimal clothing, Takahashi’s presence confirmed what many insiders already knew to be true: More than simply a women’s runway savant, he was a masterful menswear force to be reckoned with.

-In the recently released Undercover book by Rizzoli—the most in-depth look at the designers oeuvre to date—Takahashi admits that the business is not exactly giant.
+In the recently released Undercover by Rizzoli—the most in-depth look at the designers oeuvre to date—Takahashi admits that the business is not exactly giant.
 With tariffs and operations costs, Undercover is between forty to fifty percent more expensive stateside than in Japan.
 As the business has continued to evolve in the past five years, collaborations have continued to be both passion projects and act as a crutch during a sluggish period for the luxury market following the 2008 financial crisis.

-There is a reason that most UNDERCOVER collaborations are not typically your standard, one-off affair.
+There is a reason that most Undercover collaborations are not typically your standard, one-off affair.
 After working with Takahashi, brands realize that more than just a designer, he intimately understands the world he has created, one that goes well beyond clothing.
 His own artistic endeavors prove as much.
 Consider “Grace,” a project where Takahashi replaced a teddy bear’s eyes with vintage motorcycle lights to create a dystopian monster.
 More than a sculpture, Grace become a recurring character in the Undercover universe, with an accompanying children’s cartoon and a series of art images highlighting the creature’s evolution.
 Grace’s greatest ally is the mysterious GILA organization—named after the infamous brass knuckle-bearing GILAPPLES—whose intentions are shrouded in mystery.